Around the 'Fundamental Theorem of Algebra' (extended version): FTA for exponential sums

-where $l(f)$ denotes the semiperimeter of the Newton polygon $\Delta$ of~$f$. \end{theorem} \begin{remark} If the convex polygon $\Delta$ degenerates to a line segment, its perimeter tends to twice the length of that segment.
-Hence, when the Newton polygon of $f$ is a segment, the quantity $l(f)$ in~\eqref{expMain} equals the length of this segment. \end{remark} \begin{remark} Under the substitution $z \mapsto \E^z$, a Laurent polynomial becomes an exponential sum.
-Therefore, Theorem~\ref{thmexp} implies the classical Fundamental Theorem of Algebra for polynomials. \end{remark}
+\begin{remark} If the polygon $\Delta$ degenerates to a line segment, its perimeter converges to twice the length of that segment.
+In this case, the quantity $l(f)$ in~\eqref{expMain} coincides with the length of~$\Delta$. \end{remark}

+\begin{remark} Under the substitution $z\mapsto\E^z$, a Laurent polynomial is transformed into an exponential sum.
+Thus Theorem~\ref{thmexp} recovers the classical Fundamental Theorem of Algebra. \end{remark} We begin the proof of Theorem~\ref{thmexp} with an auxiliary construction.

+Let $K\subset\C$ be a smooth compact curve.
+Assume first that $K$ does not intersect the zero set of an exponential sum~$g$.
+Let ${\rm Arg}_{g,K}$ denote a branch of the multivalued function $\arg g(z)$ defined along~$K$.
+The differential $d{\rm Arg}_{g,K}$ is independent of the chosen branch.
+We set